sbercloud-terraform/terraform-provider-sbercloud/examples/README.md

 ## Example: Terraform initialization and authorization

-This example how to authorize Terraform with SberCloud.Advanced using the "sbercloud" provider.
+This example shows how to authorize Terraform with SberCloud.Advanced using the "sbercloud" provider.

 You will need Access Key/Secret Key pair (AK/SK) to authorize the provider.
 You get the keys in the management console.